Steps to create a query

 - Display the result.
 Refer to Step 6 - Preview data .

 All these steps are available in the generic query editor.
 When a query is created in another context, some steps can be left out.
-Query samples are presented in this section .
+The Query activity is presented in this section .

 Step 1 - Choose a table